JuliaPy/PythonCall.jl/docs/src/getting-started.md

 pip install --upgrade $(julia -e "using Python; print(Python.juliapypath)")
 ```

-Note that this is a very small "bootstrap" package whose sole job is to locate and load
+Note that this is a [very small](https://github.com/cjdoris/Python.jl/blob/master/juliapy/julia/__init__.py)
+"bootstrap" package whose sole job is to locate and load Julia; the main functionality is in
-Julia; the main functionality is in the main Julia package.
-Hence it is not necessary to
+the main Julia package.
+Hence it is not necessary to upgrage the Python package every time
-upgrage the Python package every time you upgrade the Julia one.
+you upgrade the Julia one.

+Note also that regardless of installing the `julia` package, a module called `julia` will
+always be loaded into the interpreter by the `Python` package.
+This means that other Python
+packages can always `import julia`.

 ## Environment variables